About the Carillon Schedule

 It is Catholic tradition to joyously ring all the bells during the Gloria at Holy Thursday prior to Easter.
 Then the bells and carillons remain silent until the Gloria at the Great Easter Vigil, which is Saturday before Easter.

-Following Funeral Masses, it is tradition to toll our bell so that we, as a community, may pray for the deceased and the family left behind.
+Following Funeral Masses, it is tradition to toll our cast MeNeely Bell from 1900 so that we, as a community, may pray for the deceased and the family left behind.